Home Subscribe Write for Us FAQ Contact HubGarden Login

 The single-player narrative focusses upon aging Joel — a no-nonsense and abrupt smuggler with a grim past — and his relationship with Ellie — a courageous 14-year old girl with a secret.
 It’s a bleak, harrowing tale, but also one of hope and humanity in a hopeless world.

 Given the circumstances, the characters could easily become the boring, cliché-riddled puppets we often find in those mindless summer blockbusters we all pretend to hate.
-But that’s not what we have here.
-The Last of Us offers nuanced, deep, and impressively ‘real’ characters, all brought to life through a mixture of motion-captured cut-scenes, evocative animations, and incidental chat during play.
+But that’s not what we have here. offers nuanced, deep, and impressively ‘real’ characters, all brought to life through a mixture of motion-captured cut-scenes, evocative animations, and incidental chat during play.
 Indeed, the two leads are nothing less than an on-screen triumph, and certainly a solid step forward for cinematic gaming.

 It's just soooo pretty

-But, for all The Last of Us is cinematic in presentation, it never forgets it’s a game.
+But, for all is cinematic in presentation, it never forgets it’s a game.
 The gameplay focusses upon a mixture of cautious exploration, edgy shooting, visceral close-combat, and nerve-wracking stealth through a variety of luscious, post-apocalyptic settings that never fail to impress — indeed, few, if any, PS3 games look better.
 Collectables also proliferate, allowing you to upgrade weapons, craft new equipment, enhance skills, or just learn more about the world, so there is always an excuse to explore the many isolated corners of the environments.

 The scarcity of equipment makes crafting more from scrap a necessary skill